vargaking/asciichart-cli/README.md

 const asciichartCli = require('asciichart-cli');
 ```

-Than, you have to declare an array, for the chart.
+Then, you have to declare an array, for the chart.
 Every value must be between 0 and 100, this will tell the program, how large one data should be.

 ```javascript
 //the first column will be 10% of the chart, the second 50%, etc...